Infiziert90/BetterPlaytime/README.md

 # BetterPlaytime

 Provides expanded functionality to seamlessly track total playtime.
-Requires only using /playtime once on each character (again to refresh the time),
+Use /btime once on each character to add them.

 + Supports multiple characters,
 + Customisable output formats such as hours or minutes